vaidande/vaidande/README.md

 ### Hi there 👋🏻
 I’m a Information Technology graduate.
 I come with an extensive experience of working with technologies including Deep Learning and Machine Learning.

-Currently, I am looking for a intern or full-time role in Deep Learning field.
+Currently, I am looking for a internship or full-time role in Deep Learning field.

 ### Things I'm good at :fire:
 **Language:**  Python